frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | ☁️ **Technology** | Modern cloud-native architectures |
 | 👥 **Team** | Talented, collaborative colleagues |
 | 📚 **Growth** | Learning and knowledge sharing |

+> 💡 **How I answer this:**
+>
+> "I'm looking for a role where I can solve challenging data and AI problems at scale.
+I want to work with modern cloud-native architectures - not legacy systems.
+I value a team of talented, collaborative colleagues who push each other to grow.
+Most importantly, I want continuous learning opportunities and a culture of knowledge sharing.
+I'm excited about roles that combine traditional Data Engineering with Generative AI - that's where I see the future of our field."

 ---